 I was hosting the conference call dial-in this week.
 It stared off OK, I wrote my activity plan and bullet pointed reminders – so I could keep up with the week’s hosting and wouldn’t forget anything.
 I did my best to encourage people with an early morning welcome.

-Thursday was a particularly stirring allegory – describing how the spirit and actions of a person really count at a crucial, life or death moment.
+Thursday was a particularly stirring allegory – describing how the spirit and actions of a person really count at a crucial moment.

-The short chapter was full of poetic and stoic references to some historical Japanese Samurai and their final battle conversation.
-The two levels of hearing someone tripping over the difficult and repetitive pronunciation and awareness of the seriousness of the underlying message sent me into a fit of giggles.
+It was an unusual, short chapter which was full of poetic and stoic references to some historical Japanese Samurai and their final battle conversation.
+The two levels of hearing someone tripping over the difficult and repetitive pronunciation and awareness of the seriousness of the underlying lesson sent me into a fit of giggles.

 I just “heard” Monty Python.